kumu/docs/guides/import.md

 ...etc.

 All of these optional columns can be used to add data to [fields](/guides/fields.html) inside your elements and connections.
 If you want to store multiple values inside of one cell (for example, tags or keywords), just separate each value with the pipe character `|`.
+If you put multiple elements in the "To" cell of a connection, separating each element with the pipe character `|`, Kumu will draw a connection from the "From" element to each separate element in the "To" cell.

 <p class="alert alert-success">
   It's also possible to use <b>ID</b> as the first column header in element and connection sheets.
 To learn how and why you would do that, <a href="/faq/how-do-I-avoid-duplicating-data.html">check out our guide on avoiding duplicate data</a>.